 - 1. Provides an accurate explanation and instructions at an appropriate time and at a level the patient and their care providers can understand.
 Addresses questions and concerns regarding the procedure. - 2.
-Refers questions about diagnosis, treatment or prognosis to a licensed independent practitioner. - 3.
+Refers questions about diagnosis, treatment or prognosis to a licensed practitioner. - 3.
 Provides patient education. - 4.
 Explains effects and potential side effects of medications.

-4. Develops educational programs.
+1. Develops and provides educational resources.